-B. Where to File a Complaint on Campus
+B. Where to Report Allegations of Sexual Misconduct on Campus

-Students, employees and visitors who experience sexual misconduct should bring their complaints to one of these campus officials/offices:
+Students, employees and visitors who experience Sexual Misconduct and wish to report the allegations to the college/CUNY, should notify one of these campus officials/offices:

-- Title IX Coordinator;
+- a.
+Title IX Coordinator;

-- Office of Public Safety;
+- b.
+Office of Public Safety;

-- Office of Vice President for Student Affairs or Dean of Students (students only);
+- c.
+Office of Vice President for Student Affairs or Dean of Students;

-- Residence Life staff in CUNY owned or operated housing (students and residence visitors only); and
+- d.
+Residence Life staff in CUNY owned or operated housing; or

-- Human Resources Director (employees only).
+- e.
+Human Resources Director.